grpargeter/Simon/readme.md

 To play, hit the start button and watch for one of the buttons to highlight and play a tone.
 Continue to follow the pattern as long as you can.
 You'll see a counter keeping track of what level you are on in the upper right corner.
 If you are able to make it to 15 in a row you WIN!!!
 Have Fun.

-Check Out my WireFrame /
+Check Out my WireFrame - Simon Wire Frame

 User Story